putriayu101/Retail-Sales-Analysis---SQL-PostgreSQL-Tableau/README.md

 10. cogs
 11. total_Sale
 <br>
-📝**Note:** Dataset source and schema were initially guided by the reference video below, with additional modifications and expanded analysis done independently.
+**Note**Dataset source and schema were initially guided by the reference video below, with additional modifications and expanded analysis done independently.
 <br>
 <br>
 🎯**Objective**